Fall Feast 2016

 Besides the construction of the booths, other festivities included the ingathering of the labor of the field (Exodus 23:16), the ingathering of the threshing floor and winepress (Deuteronomy 16:13), and the ingathering of the fruit of the earth (Leviticus 23:39), Samples of the fall crop were hung in each family's booth to acknowledge God's faithfulness in providing for His people.

 Since in Israel the rains normally stop in March, there is no rain for almost seven months!
 If God does not provide the rains in October and November, there will be no spring crop, and famine is at the doorstep.
-This ceremony, then, was intended to invoke God's blessing on the nation by providing life-giving water.
+There is a ceremony, conducted on the 8th day of the Feast, that was intended to invoke God's blessing on the nation by providing life-giving water, and it's fruit.

-Another ritual included the lighting of huge Menorahs at the Court of the Women.
-This is the probable background for Jesus' statement: "I am the light of the world."
-John 8:12).
+of huge Menorahs at the Court of the Women.
+This is the probable background for Yeshua's statement: "I am the light of the world."
+(John 8:12).

-The water and the "pillar of light" provided during the wilderness wandering (when people dwelt in tabernacles) was temporary and in contrast to the continuing water and light claimed by Yeshua (Jesus) during this Feast which commemorated that wandering period.
+The water from the rock and the "pillar of light" provided during the wilderness wandering (when people all dwelt in tabernacles) was temporary and in contrast to the eternal water and light introduced by Yeshua during this Feast, which commemorated that wandering period.

-The eschatological visions which speak of the coming of all nations to worship at Jerusalem refer to the Feast of Tabernacles on the occasion of their pilgrimage (Zechariah 14:16-21).
-This Feast speaks eloquently of Yeshua's millennial Kingdom - of a new beginning without the ravages of the curse of sin.
+The prophetic visions speak of a time when all nations will come to worship at Jerusalem during the Feast of Tabernacles (Zechariah 14:16-21).
+This Feast paints a picture of Yeshua's reign during the millennial Kingdom.
+The last day, called the "Great Day" (Jn.
+7-37), is a prophetic picture of the beginning of eternity, days without end, a time without the curses of sin.
 In that day, the earth will give her full bounty, all animals will be docile (Isaiah 65:25), armies will no longer march, every man will sit under his own fig tree (Micah 4:4), and righteousness will become a reality in the earth.

-The Feast of Tabernacles is to be kept forever (Leviticus
+The Feast of Tabernacles is eternal and for every believer, and it was to be kept forever, "These are the Feasts of the LORD" (Leviticus

 year.
 It shall be a statute for ever in your generations: ye shall